elmnt/gsd/index.md

 ---
 layout: default
 title: Hello<span class="hilight">.</span>
-intro: I'm a UX designer with a focus on design systems.
-I'm currently leading design system initiatives that scale across multiple B2C and B2B products.
+intro: Hi 👋🏼 I'm Greg Smith.
+I'm a UX designer and design system leader with a background in front-end engineering.
+I embrace complexity and strive for simplicity.
 exclude: true
 ---

 {% include section-title.html label="Recent work" %}

-{% include copy-block.html copy="Hi 👋🏼 I'm Greg Smith.
-I spent more than a decade as a hybrid designer/developer in client services.
-I've spent the previous eight years in focused UX roles at large commerce companies, where passion for design systems has..." %}
+{% include copy-block.html copy="I spent more than a decade as a hybrid designer/developer in client services.
+I've spent the previous eight years in focused UX roles at large commerce companies, where I've been lucky enough to nurture my passion for design systems.
+I'm a player-coach, and I enjoy the challenge of system-product collaboration." %}

 {%
 include thumb-copy-group.html